 - There is no charge to the donating family for recovering organs and tissues.

 - Organs are distributed to those awaiting transplant on the basis of matching, medical urgency, time waiting, and in some cases, geographic proximity.

 - Age need not be a consideration in making a donation.

 - It is against the law in the United States to buy or sell organs.

-For more information about organ and tissue donation, visit www.donatelifevt.org
+For answers to other frequently asked questions about organ and tissue donation, visit: donatelifevt.org/faqs